rse/lowerthird/README.md

 5. Convert the manifest for loading into the Browser Source:<br/>
    `$ npm run convert`

+6. Test-Drive in regular Browser
+   `$ open index.html?scene=`*id*

-6. Add your Browser Source to your scenes:
+7. Finally, add your Browser Source to your scenes:

    - Local File: **(disabled)**
    - URL: *local-path*`/lowerthird/index.html?scene=`*id*